bin456789/reinstall/README.en.md

 >
 > If the script was run by mistake, you can run `bash reinstall.sh reset` before rebooting to cancel the reinstallation operation.

-- The script prompts for a username.
-If left blank, will use `administrator`.
+- The script prompts for a username and password.
+If left blank, will use `administrator` and random password.
-- The script prompts for a password.
-If left blank, will use a random one.
+- In a few languages, the system administrator account is not `administrator`.
+[Details](https://learn.microsoft.com/archive/technet-wiki/13813.localized-names-for-administrator-account-in-windows#list-of-languages-that-localize-the-administrator-account-name)
 - If remote login fails, try adding `.\` before the username, for example, `.\administrator`.
 - The machine with a static IP will automatically configure the IP.
 It may take a few minutes to take effect on the first boot.
 - Supports ISO images in any language.